 What is Community Preservation?

 With the adopted Community Preservation Act, the City created a special Community Preservation Fund.
-Financed by a 1-percent property tax surcharge and a state match, the City raises about $25 million annually to fund:
+Financed by a 1-percent property tax surcharge and a state match, the City raises over $20 million annually to fund:

 - affordable housing

 - historic preservation, and

 Many cities and towns adopted the Community Preservation Act soon after the law was passed in 2000.
 They've received millions for affordable housing, historic preservation, open space and recreation projects.
 Boston is now among the other cities and towns that have adopted the act.
 We implemented our first round of funding in 2018.